- Drivers should expect nighttime lane closures from 8 p.m. to 5 a.m. as crews install final striping and complete shoulder work this spring.

-- This project has stopped work for the winter due to weather conditions.
-Work will resume in late winter and be completed as scheduled in summer 2017.
+- Work will be completed as scheduled in summer 2017.

 Sign up to receive email updates

 about this project and other South King County topics.

 Contractor crews are rehabilitating nearly 13 miles of southbound Interstate 5 between the Duwamish River Bridge in Tukwila and South 320th Street in Federal Way.
 Crews will:

 - Replace 238 broken concrete panels and grind out cracks and bumps.

 - Repave 2.7 miles of concrete roadway across five lanes with new asphalt.

 - Replace aging and worn expansion joints on the Duwamish River Bridge.

 rehabilitating this section of southbound I-5?

 These lanes of the interstate carry approximately 200,000 vehicles each day.
 The interstate was built in 1965.
 The concrete roadway was only intended to last 25 years, but has now doubled its lifespan.